JonathanWilbur/nelk-stack-docker/README.md

 ## Usage

+On Windows, you have to set the `PWD` environment variable.
+From PowerShell, run `$env:PWD=$PWD` prior to starting the stack.

 Run `docker-compose up`, and give it a minute or two to build and boot.

 Log into Kibana via `https://localhost:4443/`.